Welcome to IAFTP

 For some ideas about how a flight training organization might use the IAFTP Training Practices Database during local instructor training, click HERE.

 It is also important for those of us teaching the next generation of pilots to encourage each of them to learn about and remember those who have travelled this same path.
 Pilots have flown airplanes for more than 100 years in all kinds of environments with far less equipment than is currently listed in today’s typical minimum equipment list.
 How did they do it?
-Each month, Dr. John Wise, a visiting professor at Embry Riddle Aeronautical University and widely recognized for his research in aviation human factors, will take us on a journey back to those early days of aviation.
+Each month, Dr. John Wise, a visiting professor at Embry Riddle Aeronautical University and widely recognized for his research in aviation human factors, will take us on a journey back to those earlier days of aviation.

 Why We Fly